 - Preview script: Preview the SQL script that is used to generate the schema version.

 - Table structure comparison: Synchronize the schema version to another database, or compare the schema version with a schema version in another database.
 For more information, see Synchronize schemas.

 - Structural recovery: Synchronize the schema version that you want to restore to an empty database.
 For more information, see Initialize empty databases.

 Task Information If you use the task orchestration feature to write data to the table, you can view the information about each task, such as the task name, start time, duration, and end time.You can also perform the following operations:

 - Click Code to view the code of the task on the task orchestration page.

 - Click Log to view the operational logs of the task.

 Data Preview On the Data Preview tab, you can view the first 50 data entries in the table.Note You must have the permissions to query the data of the table or the database to which the table belongs.
 For more information, see View owned permissions.
 Data quality On the Data quality tab, you can create quality rules for the table.
 Then, you can use the quality rules on the task orchestration page to check whether the data of the table is valid.
 This improves data quality.
-For more information, see Data quality.
-Instructions for Use On the Instructions for Use tab, you can edit the usage notes and additional information of the table that help other users understand and use the table.
+For more information, see Quality rules.
+Instructions for Use On the Instructions for Use tab, you can enter the usage notes and additional information of the table that help other users understand and use the table.
 The Markdown syntax is supported.Note All users can view the usage notes.
-To edit the usage notes, you must be a DMS administrator, a DBA, or the owner of the table.
+To modify the usage notes, you must be a DMS administrator, a DBA, or the owner of the table.